parttimenerd/asgct_bottom/README.md

 Using the `help` option prints all available options.

 **Important**: The agent might report false positives.

+**Important on Mac**: The agent supports Mac, but might crash with segfaults.

 If you find any broken traces, please check whether they are also appearing with OpenJDK master and report them either to me (via issues here, Twitter or mail) or by opening a JBS issue.
 I'm happy to help fixing them.